Freie-Netzwerker/ttn-gateway-containers/README.md

    ```

 5. What you'll now see happening in terminal is that this "git push" does an incredible amount of work:
-  1. It will upload a Dockerfile, a "build script", and a "run script" to resin
+  1. It will upload a Dockerfile, a "build script", and a "run script" to balena
   2. It will start to do a "docker build" using that Dockerfile, running it within a QEMU ARM virtual machine on the balena service.
   3. In processing this docker build, it will run a "build.sh" script that downloads and builds the packet forwarder executable from source code, for RPi+iC880A-SPI.
   4. When the build is completed, you'll see a unicorn &#x1f984; ASCII graphic displayed in your terminal.

-6. Now, switch back to your device dashboard, you'll see that your Raspberry Pi is now "updating" by pulling the Docker container from the resin.io service.
+6. Now, switch back to your device dashboard, you'll see that your Raspberry Pi is now "updating" by pulling the Docker container from the balena-cloud.com service.
 Then, after "updating", you'll see the gateway's log file in the window at the lower right corner.
 You'll see it initializing, and will also see log output each time a packet is forwarded to TTN.
 You're done!

 ## Troubleshooting ##
-If you get the error below please check if your ssh public key has been added to you resin account.
+If you get the error below please check if your ssh public key has been added to you balena account.
 In addition verify whether your private key has the correct permissions (i.e. chmod 400 ~/.ssh/id_rsa).

   ```bash
   $ git push -f balena master